mcfnord/rml/src/bc.md

 ## Relevant facts

 Law enforcement became aware of the complaint on January 12th.
-I became aware of the complaint on February 20th, five weeks later, when officers located my counsel outside a Superior Courtroom and notified him of the Probable Cause for Arrest.
-My attorney called me around lunch time.
+(Exhibit 1) I became aware of the complaint on February 20th, five weeks later, when officers located my counsel outside a Superior Courtroom and notified him of the Probable Cause for Arrest.
+(Exhibit 1) My attorney called me around lunch time.
 At 1pm, my attorney told police that I would turn myself in at the County-City Building before 4:30pm.
 I left work early from my office in downtown Seattle, and introduced myself to sheriffs inside the County-City Building at the agreed-upon time.
+(Exhibit 2)

 ## Claim: Law Enforcement didn't wait